Generation of template code

 I completely agree with you.
 The case I am thinking of is this: on Mu2e part of the boilerplate is the $Id$ $Author$ and $Date$ fields from cvs.
 Other experiments may want different boilerplate.
 So let's anticipate this.
 Having a fully functional version in art is a good thing; can that implementation be done in such a way that experiments can customize it without having to copy it whole and tweak it?
 Or maybe copying whole is not so bad?

-#4 Updated by Christopher Green about 9 years ago
+#4 Updated by Christopher Green over 9 years ago

 - File artmod-uasge.txt artmod-uasge.txt added